-The film’s masterstroke is that it never goes out of its way to make the connections between Selma and contemporary struggles for black people in modern American society (although it does namecheck Ferguson and other modern events in the awful end credits rap song, the sole factor in denying this a five star rating) – yet it still stays in your mind as you watch the movie unfold, wondering why King’s non-violent optimism for a peaceful, harmonious society has still not fully caught on.
+The film’s masterstroke is that it never goes out of its way to make the connections between Selma and contemporary struggles for black people in modern American society – yet it still stays in your mind as you watch the movie unfold, wondering why King’s non-violent optimism for a peaceful, harmonious society has still not fully caught on.

 Yet Selma hasn’t set the box office alight, nor has it swept the awards nominations in the way a film of its calibre should.
 It’s nominated for Best Picture, but sadly stands as the least likely to win that category; DuVernay’s masterful direction and David Oyelowo’s charismatic performance of King have gone completely unrewarded (praise too should go to Tom Wilkinson, whose portrayal of Lyndon B. Johnson manages to play to his public persona without ever resorting to mere caricature).
-So, a film about one of the most inspirational figures in contemporary history should be a box office hit then, right?
-Similarly no. It’s a sad state of affairs when a movie about a pacifist who preached for togetherness is being roundly trounced at the box office by a knuckleheaded fanatic whose sole characteristic is that he is better at killing people than anybody else.
-I never mention box office, because for me it’s all about quality not quantity, yet here it can’t go unmentioned; society (even British society, where American Sniper is also a surprise hit) will still rather watch a film about a white man that creates racial tension than a film about a black man that succeeds in showing the problems that arise on the path to solving them.
+It’s also a sad state of affairs when a movie about a pacifist who preached for togetherness is being roundly trounced at the box office by American Sniper, a hagiographic depiction of a soldier in the war on terror.

-Again, these are all thoughts that only arise after viewing, due to being so caught up in the events onscreen.
-Like Spielberg’s biopic of Lincoln, the path towards equal rights plays out as tense as any thriller, even though you know how the story plays out.
+Like Spielberg’s biopic Lincoln, the path towards equal rights plays out as tense as any thriller, even though you know how the story plays out.
 The first march across the Edmund Pettus Bridge is one of the tensest sequences I’ve seen recently; when the action does break out, it’s as horrifying as you’d expect and serves as an engaging counterpoint to years of history textbooks that have made schoolchildren view one of the most important events in 20th century society as boring.